boraoden/boraoden.github.io/favourite-quotes.md

 >
 -Francis Bacon

+> Comparison is the thief of joy.
+>
+-Theodore Roosevelt

 > Isn't it funny how day by day nothing changes, but when we look back everything is different.
 >
 -C.S.
 Lewis